Back Disorders - Medical Condition

 The nerves of the spinal cord run through the spinal canal, which is just behind the vertebral bodies, and separate into roots along the length of the spinal cord and at the tail end of the spine.
 Some of them pass through the pelvis to become the sciatic nerves, which pass down each leg.
 Problems with the vertebrae, joints, or discs can all cause back disorders.
 Back disorders can cause mild to very severe backache.

 Many Canadians between the ages of 20 to 65 will develop back pain.
+Lower back pain affects approximately 50% of adults over the age of 60.
 Though it hurts, back pain is rarely caused by a serious disease and usually disappears on its own.
 It often comes back, however, making it one of the most common reason people see doctors.

 Most cases of back disorders aren’t caused by underlying disease.
-They’re usually caused by aging, wear and tear, and poor posture.
+They’re usually caused by aging, wear and tear, decreased muscle strength, and poor posture.
 Obesity and smoking are risk factors for back problems.
 There are a number of back disorders, each having a different cause.

 Muscle spasms in the back can occur when any part of the back is irritated.
 Muscle spasms are often an attempt by the body to protect a sore back.
 Muscle spasms also occur when the spinal nerves are irritated or damaged.
 Joint pain occurs when the joints become worn by activity or by being twisted.